celery/celery/docs/userguide/routing.rst

 It also supports auto-completion, so you can start typing a command and then hit the `tab` key to show a list of possible matches.

-Let's create a queue we can send messages to:
+Let's create a queue you can send messages to:

 .. code-block:: bash